nbdc-datahub/hbcd-docs/docs/instruments/mri/qc.md

 #### BrainSwipes QC Metrics

-The [tabulated](../../datacuration/phenotypes.md) BrainSwipes QC data includes two files: `img_brainswipes_xcpd-T2w` and `img_brainswipes_xcpd-bold`.
+BrainSwipes QC results are provided as tabulated data The [tabulated](../../datacuration/phenotypes.md) BrainSwipes QC data includes two files: `img_brainswipes_xcpd-T2w` and `img_brainswipes_xcpd-bold`.
 QC scores range from 0 (Fail) to 1 (Pass), averaged across reviewers.
 For example, a score of 0.6 indicates that 60% of reviewers rated the image as a pass.
 The data includes overall average QC scores and average number of reviewers for each session-level T2w and BOLD run (summarizing across all visual reports for a given run) as well as the average QC and number of reviewers for each visual report.
 A Python helper function is provided below to load a BrainSwipes TSV file into a Pandas DataFrame and filter runs with average QC scores above a user-specified threshold:

 <div id="python-helper-function" class="table-banner" onclick="toggleCollapse(this)">